lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 ignore it in future docker runs.
 Thus you can send the same job again to the worker.
 It will find your new raw data in the S3 bucket, stream, embed and subsample it and then add it to your existing dataset.
-The selection strategies will take the existing data in your dataset into account when sampling new data to be added to your dataset.
+The selection strategies will take the existing data in your dataset into account when selecting new data to be added to your dataset.

 .. image:: ./images/webapp-embedding-after-2nd-docker.png